holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 - Interestingly, the relatively large ResNet-18 model does not overfit more than logistic regression at any point during training!
 - The relative ranking-hypothesis is largely confirmed
-- Beyond 25000 observations (roughly half of the MNIST train dataset), the significantly larger ResNet model is only marginally better than the relatively fast MLP model.
+- Beyond 25000 observations (roughly half of the MNIST train dataset), the significantly larger ResNet model is only marginally better than the relatively faster MLP model.

 ## Imbalanced Dataset
-We will now conduct an experiment for the case of imbalanced datasets, which is not included in the actual paper, as it could be a setting where the tested hypothesis does not hold true.
+We will now conduct an experiment for the case of imbalanced datasets, which is not included in the actual paper, as it could be a setting where the tested hypothesis is invalid.

-We sample an artificially imbalanced version of MNIST similar to [Guo et al., 2017](https://www.ijcai.org/Proceedings/2019/0334.pdf).
+We sample an artificially imbalanced version of MNIST similar to Guo et al. (20197)(https://arxiv.org/pdf/1706.04599.pdf).
 The procedure is as follows.
-For each class in our dataset, we subsample it to be between 0 and 100 percent of the original training and test dataset.
+For each class in our dataset, we subsample between 0 and 100 percent of the original training and test dataset.
+We use the following [github repo](https://github.com/ufoym/imbalanced-dataset-sampler/blob/master/examples/mnist.ipynb) for this sampling procedure.
 Then, we select our calibration dataset similar to the previous experiment, i.e., random 90/10% split between training and calibration.
-We use the following [github repo](https://github.com/ufoym/imbalanced-dataset-sampler/blob/master/examples/mnist.ipynb) for this sampling procedure.

 We include a visualization of the classes distribution for the **original MNIST training dataset**